CoderDojoSV/mobile-games/README.md

 ## What you'll do

-* Make your own games by reading and modifying source code for existing games.
-* Create your own brand new game using tools.
+Make your own games by reading and modifying source code for existing games as well as create your own brand new game using tools.

 ## What students will learn